The Personal Tao book examines Immortality. Now, let’s take a closer look at Taoist practices of longevity.

 rather than another person?

-The fourth secret to Taoist Longevity is exercise.
+The fourth cornerstone to Taoist Longevity is exercise.

 The Personal Tao book touches this subject within the practical limits chapter.
 It’s important to have a physical practice.
 It’s critical to keep the body moving and subtle.
 Exercise practices such as Qigong have been optimized to help keep a person strong and moving for an entire life time.
 It’s also important not to break oneself while working the body.
 A Taoist master works at a moderate level of effort in their exercise practice.
 If you were to look at a Taoist master, they will never appear to be like Mr. Atlas.
 In fact: any Taoist master always appears quite ordinary from their outside appearance.
 Yet in reality a Taoist Master’s muscles and body will have surprising tone, flexibility, endurance and strength from their practice.
 This is important: a Taoist Master dances through life, never to fight life or their own body.

-The fifth secret to Taoist Longevity is attitude.
+The fifth element to Taoist longevity is attitude.

 As stated earlier: a Taoist Master dances through life and doesn’t fight life or their own body.
 If you treat your body as an opponent or as something to be dominated, well then that limits life.
 The more that a person resists the world, the more the world will resist back.
 The world is larger and more powerful than any single person, so a person will always lose upon making life a fight.
 Excessive resistance wears a person down.
 It’s fine to fight occasionally, it’s fine to stand up for yourself, as resistance is part of any exercise.
 However: to stand excessively against the world means the world will erode you away.